tomelam/seq_webapp_jsScheme/README.md

 Then it points out a working example of an application written for a continuation-based web server and online resources for learning important ideas about such applications.
-Finally it presents a continuation-based web application that runs entirely in the web browser--a single-page web application.
+Finally it presents a continuation-based web application that runs entirely in the web browser&mdash;a single-page web application.